The plugins can be configured in the

 bower init on the terminal in order to create a brand new

 However, while frequently mentioned in the community, Bower is now considered morally old and is still in use due to is heavy usage in legacy apps.
 This is more evident by the note from the author of Bower on the website’s home page and similar note in the NPM package page:

 However, while frequently mentioned in the community, Bower is now considered morally old and is still in use due to is heavy usage in legacy apps.
 This is more evident by the note from the author of Bower on the website’s home page and similar note in the NPM package page.
 It recommends the use of Webpack, Yarn, or Parcel, while Bower is under maintenance.

 node_modules folder given a

 yarn.lock file.
-However, this is true only as long as everyone on your team is using the same version of Yarn as the position of packages in node_modules is computed internally in Yarn.
+However, this is true only as long as everybody on your team uses the same version of Yarn as the position of packages in node_modules is internally computed in Yarn.
 This means that using different versions may very well have a non-deterministic outcome due to small differences in Yarn.

 Furthermore, Yarn has great caching capabilities, selective version resolutions, auto-merging of lockfiles and Workspaces.
 The latter of which lets teams automatically combine all of the dependencies from multiple

 package.json files and install them at once.
 Not only that, but it can also create symlinks between workspaces that depend on each other which is even more convenient for large-scale projects.
 Considering all of the upsides, it doesn’t come as a surprise that since v.
 1.0.0, Yarn also comes pre-installed on major continuous integration platforms such as CircleCI, Travis CI, and AppVeyor.
 As of 1.7.0, Yarn is also able to import its dependency tree from NPM’s